-Such a 2-tiered prediction system is already in use at many operational centers.
-One may argue that the 2-tier approach is a transitory phase that is necessitated by biases in the current generation of coupled ocean-atmosphere prediction systems.
-With future improvements in dynamical models, seasonal climate predictions may eventually be done using a one-tier system, in which the boundary conditions and the atmospheric responses evolve together.
-Such an evolution notwithstanding, understanding seasonal atmospheric climate variability, and its connection to the earth's slowly evolving boundary conditions, could still rely on the 2-tier approach where boundary conditions can be considered an external forcing.
+Such a two-tiered prediction system is already in use at many operational centers.
+One may argue that the two-tiered approach is a transitory phase necessitated by biases in the current generation of coupled oceanatmosphere prediction systems.
+With future improvements in dynamical models, seasonal climate predictions may eventually be done using a one-tiered system, in which the boundary conditions and the atmospheric responses evolve together.
+Such an evolution notwithstanding, understanding seasonal atmospheric climate variability, and its connection to the earth's slowly evolving boundary conditions, could still rely on the two-tiered approach where boundary conditions can be considered an external forcing.